Education&Training

 Biochemistry and Molecular Biology;

-5. Where does the enrolled student’s status belong?
+5. Where does the enrolled student’s status belong to?
 Which school issues the diploma?

 The student status belongs to Capital Medical University, and the diploma and degree are issued by Capital Medical University after graduation.